PubInv/freespireco/README.md

 ## How You Can Help

-The Respireco Project needs your support.
+The Freespireco Project needs your support.
 Like any project, we need encouragement and fans.
 Even more than software projects, we will need financial support, because the capital costs of developing hardware are higher than software.
 But above all, we need